andreipall/andreipall.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-Hello, my name is <strong>Andrei Pall</strong> and I am a web applications developer who lives in Brasov, Romania.
+<p style="float: left;">Hello, my name is <strong>Andrei Pall</strong> and I am a web applications developer who lives in Brasov, Romania.</p>

-I am a man who likes hiking, jogging and walking after work.
+<p style="float: left;">I am a man who likes hiking, jogging and walking after work.
 I am 1.88 m tall and weigh 90 kg.
-If you are a woman who would like to know me as a person you can contact me on weekends or after working hours.
+If you are a woman who would like to know me as a person you can contact me on weekends or after working hours.</p>
 <img src="/assets/img/gold-king-crown.png" id="crown-image" title="Crown" /><br style="clear:both;" />

 ![Andrei Pall](/assets/img/andrei.jpg){:id="about-image"}